5.2.4 Employer obligations for collection from salary or wages

 Where an employer (apart from the Commonwealth) owes an amount under section 47 and the amount is not paid by the due date, the employer is liable to pay a penalty in addition to the amount owed (CSRC Act section 51).

 The penalty applied is 20% of the amount and 20% per annum of the original amount and penalty that remains unpaid.
-Where the employer is a government body, 20% per annum on the amount that is unpaid (CSRC Act section 51(b)).
+Where the employer is a government body, a penalty of 20% per annum on the amount that is unpaid is applied (CSRC Act section 51(b)).

 Failing to deduct from an employee's salary or wages